directory-pipeline

 # Step 1: Download images

-# Step 2: Open the page selector in your browser — pick 4–10 representative pages,
+# Step 2: Calibrate — opens the page selector in your browser (pick 4–10

-To also include page scoping and the precision bounding-box upgrade, use --guided instead of --extract in step 4.
-This will pause at --select-pages (to scope which pages to process) and again at --review-alignment (to correct unmatched lines) before proceeding.
+To also include page scoping and the precision bounding-box upgrade, use pipeline guided instead of pipeline run in step 3.
+This pauses at page selection (to scope which pages to process) and again at alignment review (to correct unmatched lines) before proceeding.

-For microfilm or bound-volume scans that contain double-page spreads, run --detect-spreads --split-spreads first, before either --extract or --guided.
+For microfilm or bound-volume scans that contain double-page spreads, add spread handling to the ingest step:

 2. Running on additional volumes (same series)